HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/spatial-analysis/index.md

 4. When the process completes, you can delete the intermediate buffer layer, `Mta Subway Stations (Buffered)`.
 You can also turn off or delete the MTA stations layer, the original subway points.
 Removing these layers will give us some space on our map to make assessments.

+## Observe and discuss

+Spend five minutes exploring this data.
+Visit Felt's [handbook for Spatial Analysis](https://gisfundamentals.felt.com/Module-5-Data-exploration-and-spatial-analysis-c549ac684dfb43799f9419fbf13ddabd) and read through some of the other options there are for working with these layers.
+Are there any you would like to try?
+Turn layers on and off and experiment with map symbology.
+Be ready to share out observations and suggestions for potential next steps, based on your reading.